jayesh-kaza/Java-Assignments/Assignment-1/README.md

 To run--

-javac SearchDirectory.java
+javac FileFinder.java

-java SearchDirectory
+java FileFinder

       or

-java SearchDirectory
+java FileFinder